F

 Common Signs You’ve Been Wrongfully Terminated

-August 25, 2018 Admin Wrongful Termination
+August 25, 2018 Rager & Yoon Wrongful Termination

 Getting up and going to work each morning is a blessing that millions of people enjoy.
 That blessing can be cut short without notice quite quickly.
 More and more employees are being fired in Los Angeles and throughout California for various reasons.
 Some of those reasons are legitimate, while others can be viewed as wrongful.
 If you’ve recently lost your job you might want to consider looking into whether or not you were wrongfully terminated.
 Our Los Angeles wrongful termination attorney would like to share the common signs you’ve been wrongfully terminated in this post.

-Implied or Written Promises Violated
+Implied Or Written Promises Violated

 One of the most glaring signs out there that you’ve been wrongfully terminated is that implied or written promises were violated by your employer.
 When you accept to perform work for a set amount of pay, it is considered a contract.
 It doesn’t matter if the contract is written or unwritten.
 There’s usually no stipulation for the length of the contract, although if one is present and you are fired before that timeframe ends, you could have a wrongful termination case.

-Public Policy was Violated
+Public Policy Was Violated

 When an employer fires an employee it cannot be done in violation of any public policy that protects employees or other work statuses.
 For example, employees cannot be fired for getting pregnant, for having a baby, for caring for a sick loved one (outlined in the Family Medical Leave Act – FMLA), for voting, for serving on a jury or for serving in the armed forces (including National Guard).